SuicidLemmings/AreaDocumentation/README.md

 # **AREA** ![](logo)
 ## Introduction:
 - The following documentation allow you to access the informations needed to use our API named **AREA.** This informations will show you how to request our API.
 This API is used to allow users to configure actions and reactions (link) for a group of given **services** (link).
-To configure these actions and reactions you will need to **authenticate** (link) to our API and use differents types of request.<br/> Please, read the next documentation before you start.
+To configure these actions and reactions you will need to **authenticate** (link) to our API and use differents types of request.<br/> Please, read the next documentation before you start.<br/>**Use case :**
-**Use case :**
 >Mr X  want to be informed when it s raining at his home.
 To do this, he will configure a reaction (cf).
 To configure this action / reaction, the user will need to be authenticated to our API and to the mail service(link) (to receive a mail on his account).

 - In the following parts you will see how to use our API, and features that you have too implement.